+Intermediate Whitewater Kayaking Weekend with Tumalo Creek!
 The focus of the Intermediate Whitewater Kayaking class will be precision river running and paddling finesse.
-We will spend as much time as possible on the water, building our foundation of whitewater paddling skills.
-The class will cater to the skill level of each paddler, refining basic technique for those who need a little more time, and adding challenges for those who are ready.
+As much time as possible will be spent on the water, building a foundation of whitewater paddling skills.
+The class will cater to the skill level of each paddler, refining basic technique for those who need more time, and adding challenges for those who are ready.

-Class Requirements: This class is designed for paddlers who are already familiar with the sport of whitewater kayaking.
-If you’ve taken our Full Immersion class and you’re ready for more, this is the perfect next step.
-This is NOT an introductory class.
+Class Requirements: This is NOT an introductory kayaking class.
+This class is designed for paddlers who are already familiar with the sport of whitewater kayaking.
+If you’ve taken Tumalo Creek’s Full Immersion class and you’re ready for more, this is the perfect next step.

 Skills we will review and build on:

 -Basic strokes and bracing

 -Ferrying, catching eddies